-When unexpected events happen, a "Go Bag" for an overnight or week long hospital stay is never planned for and that is exactly what happened to me when Alizah was rushed to Banner Cardon Pediatric Intensive Care Unit (PICU).
+When unexpected events happen, a "Go Bag" for an overnight or week-long hospital stay is never planned for and that is exactly what happened to Alizah's mother when Alizah was rushed to Banner Cardon Pediatric Intensive Care Unit (PICU).

-During my stay, the PICU was able to provide me with some items they had on hand, but the need for various toiletries and other items are needed for both the kids and parents.
+During her stay, the PICU was able to provide her with some items they had on hand, but the need for various toiletries and other items are needed for both the kids and parents.

 Below is a list of items we are collecting:

-Body Wash • Soap • Shampoo • Conditioner • Toothbrush • Toothpaste • Floss • Deodorant • Razors • Lotion • QTips • Feminine Products • Gum • Breath Mints
+Body Wash • Soap • Shampoo • Conditioner • Lotion • Toothbrush • Toothpaste • Floss • Kleenex Tissue • Deodorant Razors • QTips • Feminine Products • Hair Brush/Comb • Hair Ties

-Comfy Socks • Flip-Flops • Adult Blankets • Hair Brush/Comb • Hair Ties • Word Search Books • Suduko • Adult Coloring Books • Kids Coloring Books • Crayons • Colored Pencils • Pens • Pencils • Kids Books • Puzzles • Kids Games • Stuffed Animals • Baby Dolls
+Word Search Books • Suduko • Adult Coloring Books • Kids Coloring Books • Crayons • Colored Pencils • Pens • Pencils • Kids Books • Puzzles • Board Games • Video Games • Anything Legos • Craft Kits • Fidget Spinners

-All donations can be shipped to or dropped off at
+All donations can be shipped or dropped off at